barnett-yuxiang/Yellow-Gold/docs/prd.md

 - Tailwind CSS for styling
 - Material-UI components
 - Emotion for additional styling needs
+- i18next for internationalization
+- react-toggle-dark-mode for theme switching

 ### State Management
 - React useState for component and application state